akimpson/Weather-Dashboard/README.md

 ## Features

-- Users can search for city name and the current weather is displayed.
+- Users can search for city names and the current weather is displayed.
 - Five day weather forecast is displayed.
 - Cities are added to the search history after each search.
 - Weather symbols are displayed showing the weather for the current day.